Yue Zhao

 ✈ News and Travel

-[Apr 2025] We have a new paper on adversarial prompt optimization to manipulate LLM ranking systems (StealthRank); see our Preprint!
+[Aug 2025] We have a new paper on improving typhoon track forecasting with LLM-augmented transformers (TyphoFormer) accepted to ACM SIGSPATIAL 2025; see our Preprint!

-[Apr 2025] We have a new paper on few-shot graph out-of-distribution detection using LLMs (LLM-GOOD); see our Preprint!
+[Jun 2025] We have a new paper accepted to ECML PKDD 2025 on leveraging LLMs for few-shot graph OOD detection; see our Preprint!

-[Mar 2025] We have a new paper on hierarchical cross-modal alignment for decoupled multimodal representation learning (DecAlign); see our Preprint!
+[May 2025] We have a new paper on benchmarking personalized conversational reasoning for LLMs (PersonaConvBench).
+See our Preprint!

-[Mar 2025] We have a new paper on secure and efficient on-device OOD detection without backpropagation (SecDOOD); see our Preprint!
+[May 2025] We have a new paper on zero-shot graph OOD detection using foundation models (GLIP-OOD); see our Preprint!

 🏅 Awards and Grants